JamesKevinStar/Healthcare_Translation/README.md

 # Multilingual Speech Processing Demo

 ## Description:
-This project helps communication between patients and healthcare professionals who speak different languages.
-It uses a web app that integrates open-source AI models for speech transcription, translation, and voice synthesis.
+This project helps communication between users who speak different languages.
+It integrates open-source AI models for speech transcription, translation, and voice synthesis.
-No external APIs are used, focusing on privacy, sustainability, and reproducibility.
+Some APIs are used, focusing on privacy, sustainability, and reproducibility.

 ## Table of Contents